GRHOnline/Decomp_ChampionshipManagerItalia_ST/README.md

 --------------------
 100% DRI / GST File header

- 98% .TEXT section / code
+ 99% .TEXT section / code

 100% .DATA section

 100% .BSS section / undefined variables

-  0% Relocation Table / Unknown data at the end of the file

-If you have any information on how to identify or generate the Relocation table please get in touch!
+  60% Fix up Information / Relocation Table

+The Fix up Information / Relocation table has entries from the .TEXT section but also needs to have the entries from the .DATA section referenced as well.
+I have marked these as "Fixup_Address_" for future reference whilst looking for the best way to enable this.
+I have commented out the code which will enable you to skip the Copy Protection / Manual check you just need to re-enable them in the PRE_DRM_CHECK00 section.

 Asset information
 ---------------------